 An online survey was circulated on the Council's website and social media, among local schools and Councillors, and by email to partner agencies.
-Additionally, Officers virtually attended Local Area Forums, the Environmental Forum, and school classes to discuss the strategy.
+Additionally, Officers virtually attended the Local Strategic Partnership, Local Area Forums, the Environmental Forum, and school classes to discuss the strategy.